Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-DRL combines the principles of RL with the capabilities of DNNs.
-The central concept in DRL is to construct a policy $\pi$ using a DNN.
-This can be achieved either by approximating the Q-function (Equation (\ref{eq:q_function})), the V-function (Equation (\ref{eq:v_function})), or by directly inferring the policy from experiences.
-There are several popular DRL algorithms, each with their specific strengths and weaknesses.
-Approaches can be model-based or model-free, can be designed for specific contexts like discrete or continuous action spaces, or depend on the possibility to train the DNNs on- or off-policy.
-The fundamental model-free DRL algorithms are PG \mycite{williams_simple_1992}, DQN \mycite{mnih_playing_2013} and DDPG \mycite{lillicrap2015continuous}, but the most effective contemporary algorithms are Rainbow \mycite{hessel2018rainbow}, PPO \mycite{schulman_proximal_2017}, SAC \mycite{haarnoja2018soft} or TQC \mycite{kuznetsov2020controlling} depending on the context of application.
+Deep RL combines the principles of RL with the capabilities of neural networks.
+The central concept in Deep RL is to construct a policy $\pi$ using a neural network.
+This can be achieved either by approximating the Q-function (Equation \eqref{eq:q_function}) or the V-function (Equation \eqref{eq:v_function}), or by directly inferring the policy from experience.
+There are several popular Deep RL algorithms, each with its specific strengths and weaknesses.
+Approaches can be model-based or model-free, can be designed for particular contexts like discrete or continuous action spaces, or depend on the possibility to train the model on- or off-policy.
+The fundamental model-free Deep RL algorithms are PG \mycite{williams_simple_1992}, DQN \mycite{mnih2013playing} and DDPG \mycite{lillicrap2015continuous}, but the most effective contemporary algorithms are Rainbow \mycite{hessel2018rainbow}, PPO \mycite{schulman2017proximal}, SAC \mycite{haarnoja2018soft} or TQC \mycite{kuznetsov2020controlling} depending on the context of application.
+As noted in the introduction, we use \textbf{RL} throughout this paper to refer to deep reinforcement learning, unless otherwise specified.